Jackson Township supervisors apply for grant to install a wetland’s path

-JACKSON TWP. — Supervisors are applying to receive a Pennsylvania Department of Community & Economic Development grant to install a nature trail into a wetlands area of the municipal park.
+JACKSON TWP. — Township supervisors are applying to receive a Pennsylvania Department of Community & Economic Development grant to install a nature trail into a wetlands area of the municipal park.

 The Jackson Township Recreation Park, located behind the municipal building on Huntsville Road, offers a variety of amenities, including a soccer field, a Little League field, a playground, walking paths and a pavilion.

-The supervisors want to add a walkway leading into the wetland area to the right of the baseball field.
+The supervisors would like to add a walkway leading into the wetland area to the right of the baseball field.
 The planned walkway would lead through the habitat to the pond near the front of the property.

 At Monday morning’s municipal meeting, the supervisors agreed to apply for a DCED grant that could result in the township receiving up to $100,000 for the project, said John J. Wilkes Jr., supervisor chairman.